We aim to make our facilities as accessible as possible so that we can welcome every visitor to enjoy Moore’s work in

 You must have driven a mobility scooter before to use one at Henry Moore Studios & Gardens.
 Our scooters are intended for outdoor use to help disabled visitors to cross the 60 acre estate; our wheelchairs may be used inside or outside.
 We ask visitors who use their own mobility scooter or wheelchair to ensure that it is suitable for the uneven grassland and unpaved paths.

 Henry Moore's family home, Hoglands, is a listed building with small rooms, narrow doorways and some internal steps.
 We regret that most personal wheelchairs are unable to access Hoglands, as the narrowest point of the route through the house measures 60cm wide.
 However, we can provide a narrow manual wheelchair for disabled visitors.
 Only the ground floor of the house is open to the public, so wheelchair users can visit all of the rooms.
-Due to the size of the rooms, we can only accommodate one wheelchair user in each small tour group of Hoglands.
+Due to the size of the rooms, we can only accommodate one wheelchair user in Hoglands tour group.
 Please let us know if you would like to reserve our manual wheelchair when booking your timed Hoglands tickets.

 Facilities at Henry Moore Studios & Gardens

 The Visitor Centre, café, shop and interpretation room for schools and groups are fully accessible.
 Most of the studios and facilities at Studios & Gardens are located at ground floor level.
 There is a lift in the gallery to provide access to the first floor.
 Accessible toilets are located in the Visitor Centre, the Aisled Barn and adjacent to the Bourne Maquette Studio in the middle of the grounds.

 Baby changing facilities are located in the Visitor Centre and Aisled Barn.